 Make it mild.
 To make the sauce less heat, remove the seeds and the pith.

 Add in more flavors.
 Add in fresh ginger, Cajun seasoning, and mint leaves.
-You may add any one of these or all them together.
-Make sure you adjust the quantity of these ingredients, as each of these have strong flavors of their own.
+You may add any one of these or all of them together.
+Adjust the quantity of these ingredients, as each has intense flavors.

 Green taco sauce